-Quality family time combined with an educational experience?
-Yes, please!
-Kids will love these museums in Hong Kong, exploring everything from the city’s heritage, science, art and more.
+From the Hong Kong Space Museum to the Heritage Museum and the Hong Kong Museum of Art, kids will love these museums in Hong Kong, exploring everything from the city’s heritage, science, art and more.

-While we like getting outdoors with the kids – be it parks and playgrounds, family-friendly hikes or a dip in the pool – museums in Hong Kong are fun and educational for the whole family (plus, they make a good rainy day activity).
-There isn’t a shortage here when it comes to culture, art and history.
-Many of these great museums have minimal entry fees (in fact, lots are free!) and can be visited time and time again.
-Spend a morning looking at the “Hall of Cosmos” at the Hong Kong Space Museum, or check out the Children’s Discovery Gallery in the Heritage Museum (they have eight play zones!).
-Wander down the streets of old Hong Kong at the History Museum or learn about pirates at the Maritime Museum.
-We’re sure your kids won’t want to leave, so check out our list of favourite museums in Hong Kong.
+While we like getting outdoors with the kids — be it parks and playgrounds, family-friendly hikes or a dip in the pool — museums in Hong Kong are fun and educational for the whole family (plus, they make a good rainy day activity).
+There’s no shortage here when it comes to culture, art and history.
+Many of these great museums have minimal entry fees (in fact, a lot are free!) and can be visited time and time again.

 Hong Kong Palace Museum

-The Hong Kong Palace Museum (HKPM) has finally opened its doors, in time for the 25th anniversary of the Hong Kong Special Administrative Region Establishment Day.
-This hotly anticipated new museum is great for kids to learn about Chinese culture and history.
+This museum is great for kids to learn about Chinese culture and history.
 Not only is this a great space for kids to explore but the building itself is a magnificent statement on the landscape.
 There are nine initial exhibitions to visit including: Entering the Forbidden City, Chinese Painting and Calligraphy, Contemporary Design and Traditional Crafts and more.
-Look out for baby care facilities on the LG/F and 4/F. You can also rent pushchairs if needed.
+Look out for baby care facilities on the LG/F and 4/F — you can also rent pushchairs if needed.

 Opening hours: Mondays, Wednesdays, Thursdays and Sundays: 10am to 6pm; Fridays, Saturdays and public holidays: 10am to 8pm; Closed Tuesdays (except for public holidays) and the first and second days of the Lunar New Year.